10 Levels for Body Movements with Functional Movement Training

 The challenge is very simple: How do you move from the highest and tallest that you can be (as when jumping in the air, or hanging by your hands off the branch of a tree) to lying flat on the floor in one smooth sequence without using the hands?

-Being able to move comfortably through all 10 heights for body movements facilitates action.
+Being able to move comfortably through all 10 levels for body movements facilitates action.
 It makes any given task more efficient and more comfortable to do.

 The actual sequence is short and simple but may take some time to perfect.
 Once it is mastered however, by using it throughout the day as you pick up stuff from the floor etc., it will become totally embedded in your musculature and, provided you stick to using it, the technique is self perpetuating.

-So what are the 10 heights for body movements?
+So what are the 10 levels for body movements?

 1. Jump / hang